NYU-DiffusionMRI/DESIGNER-v2/docs/docs/designer/installation.md

 The new version of designer consists of a number of updates and improvements to the original implementation.
 Designer version 2 is written in python and c++ and is an external [Mrtrix3](https://www.mrtrix.org) project.

-Designer its dependencies can be installed in one line using pip:
+Designer can be installed in one line using pip:
 ```
 pip install designer2
 ```